painot/BSS-Macro/README.md

 # BSS Macro
 ## Description
-- Dramatically aids you in Bee Swarm
+- Dramatically aids you in BSS
-- Better, faster and more efficient version of Natro
+- Better, faster, more illegal and more efficient version of Natro
 ## Disclaimer
 - Any bans are not my responability albeit this scripts safe
 - If you get done up, thats on your dumbass for using a bootlegged executor
 - Yes, this script needs to be injected into the client.
+- Don't be an idiot

 ## Features
 - Auto Collection